skorfmann/skorfmann.github.io/resume.md

 XING, the social network for business professionals, has around 9 million members in its core German-speaking market.
 The organizational structure of XING evolves around product teams, and I was hired as part of the Communities team, which is responsible for the Groups product.

 Besides from the ongoing development, my primary responsibility was building a new product, the Groups Marketplace.
 The main purpose is, to free up discussions from classifieds and job ads, as well as making this data available to XING in a structured way.

+Starting from 2016 I became the interim Lead Developer of that team and we shifted the focus towards the "XING Ad Manager" product, which is a self booking tool for XING members to promote their content across the XING platform.

 Achievements include: